moritzscheckenbach/Roundtrip_Path_Planning/README.md

 - Path length is the amount of nodes required from start through all nodes
 - The success factor was introduced to debuff algorithms which did not find a path in one of the three runs.

 These metrics were created by averaging the performance criteria of five runs, repeating that on seven maps with three goals each for all PRMs.
-The tests were only done for single query PRMs because multi-querying would require a complete disassembly and reassembly of the provided project materials.
+The tests were only done for single query PRMs because the provided algorithms are not compatible with a multi-querying solution.
+We implemented a multi-query option for our customised VisibilityPRM.
+But in the scope of the project, we didnt create modified versions of the other PRMs.

 ![Tabelle_EVA_Robotikpathplanning](roundtrip_path_planner/Images/Tabelle_EVA_Robotikpathplanning.png)